-Experts are not considered to be very skilled at detecting malingered symptoms, although they often think that they are.
-To fully grasp the problems that surround the issue of detecting faking good and faking bad, one has to understand the whole idea of signal detection and how there exists a tradeoff between sensitivity (correctly classifying fakers) and false positives (classifying honest people as fakers).
-It's only when students have become fully familiar with this way of thinking that they are able to critically evaluate techniques and tests used to screen for faking.
-This psychometric approach is strongly advocated in the current course, and students will gain hands-on experience with a number of detection methods.
+Experts are not considered skilled at detecting malingered symptoms, although they often think they are.
+To fully grasp the problems that surround the issue of detecting faking good and faking bad, one must understand the idea of signal detection and how there exists a tradeoff between sensitivity (correctly classifying fakers) and false positives (classifying honest people as fakers).
+Only when students are familiar with this way of thinking can they critically evaluate emthods and tests used to screen for faking.
+This psychometric approach is strongly advocated in the current course, and students will gain hands-on experience with several detection methods.
 The corresponding practical for this course is: Malingering and All That